Longview TX Child Custody Lawyers

 - A supervised possession order

-We can help walk you through the process and speak on your behalf at your court appointments.
-Through our client-focused approach, you will receive personalized attention from our kind-hearted attorney every step of the way.
+Our child custody lawyers can help walk you through the process and speak on your behalf at your court appointments.
+Through our client-focused approach, TX residents will receive personalized attention from our kind-hearted attorney every step of the way.

 Being named Joint Managing Conservators or Sole Managing and Possessory Conservators has everything to do with rights and duties of a parent and almost nothing to do with periods of possession.